 You are here

 Effie (born 1898) was a daughter of Malcolm Macleod and Mary Morrison, 17 Garenin, Carloway.
-She worked for a time in Glasgow where she married Alexander Campbell of 18 Gravir, Pairc.
-The couple returned to Lewis and settled at 18 Gravir and 11 Glenside, Gravir.
+She was employed for a time as a munitions worker in Glasgow, where in 1918 she married Alexander Campbell of 18 Gravir.
+In August 1918 the newly married couple moved from Glasgow to the Campbell croft at 18 Gravir.
+Effie and Alexander settled at 18a Gravir and subsequently at 11 Glenside, Gravir.
 They had seven children.

 The Late Mrs Campbell, 11 Glenside